 “Dear children, with a motherly love I am imploring you to give me the gift of your hearts, so I can present them to my Son and free you – free you from all the evil enslaving and distancing you all the more from the only Good – my Son – from everything which is leading you on the wrong way and is taking peace away from you.
 I desire to lead you to the freedom of the promise of my Son, because I desire for God's will to be fulfilled completely here; and that through reconciliation with the Heavenly Father, through fasting and prayer, apostles of God's love may be born – apostles who will freely, and with love, spread the love of God to all my children – apostles who will spread the love of the trust in the Heavenly Father and who will keep opening the gates of Heaven.
 Dear children, extend the joy of love and support to your shepherds, just as my Son has asked them to extend it to you.
 Thank you.”

 Fr.
 John Randall

 *Fr.
-Randall died on June 14, 2011, but the Body of Christ Prayer Meeting will continue every Thursday evening as before.
+John Randall entered into eternal life on June 14, 2011, but the Body of Christ Prayer Meeting will continue every Thursday evening as before.
 May he rest in the peace of Christ.

-LIFE IN THE SPIRIT SEMINARS are also available to anyone who wishes to attend.
+LIFE IN THE SPIRIT SEMINARSare also available in English and Spanish to anyone who wishes to attend.
 All are invited to come and join us for an evening of prayer, witnessing and healing, beginning with the celebration of the Holy Mass.

 FATHER JOHN RANDALL IS THE AUTHOR OF: